 Fill the bottom section with filtered water up to the safety release valve.
-(Using filtered water allows for the best flavor, minus any impurities possibly found in tap water.)
-Place finely ground coffee, whether pre-ground or after grinding your own beans, into the filter.
-(We used Mayorga Café Cubano Dark Roast beans and ground them finely.)
+Fill the filter basket with finely-ground coffee, leveled off but not packed.
 Place filter into the bottom section and then attach the top section.

 Place on stove and turn on to medium heat.
 You don’t want to rush the process or overcook the coffee.

-Warm the evaporated milk on the stovetop or in the microwave.
+Warm the milk or evaporated milk on the stovetop or in the microwave.
 Be careful not to scorch it – you want it hot but not boiling.

 Place 4 teaspoons (to taste) of sugar in a creamer or small bowl.
-Once about an ounce of espresso begins brewing and appears in the top of your Moka pot, remove it from the heat.
+Once about an ounce of espresso appears in the top of your Moka pot, remove it from the heat.
 Pour it over the sugar and then return the pot to stove to finish brewing.